view7677/java-interview-questions/pages/Java_Tricky_Questions.md

 #### 456. Do you think Java Enums are more powerful than integer constants?

+Yes.
+Java Enums provide many features that integer constants cannot.
+Enums can be considered as final classes with a fixed number of instances.
+Enums can implement interfaces but cannot extend another class.

+While implementing the strategy pattern, we can use this feature of Enums.
+Especially, when the number of strategies is fixed.
+You can also attach meta-data to enum values in Java.
+Also enum values are typesafe, where as integer constants are not.
+You can also define custom behavior in enum values.

 #### 457. Why do we use static initializers in Java?